Merkel starts coalition talks with few options

 If Merkel were unable to patch together a deal with the Greens and the FDU, she could form a minority administration with the FDU alone.
 But that would rely on the tacit support of other parties and would be prone to collapse.

 Merkel acknowledged the poor showing for the CDU.
-"Of course overall we had hoped for a better result," she said.
+"Of course, overall, we had hoped for a better result," she said.
 "We have a clear mandate to govern, there is agreement on that."

 She appeared not to rule out persuading the SPD to stay in government.
-"I have heard the words of the SPD" but Germany needed a "stable" government, Merkel said at a press conference at her party headquarters in Berlin.
+"I have heard the words of the SPD," but Germany needed a "stable" government, Merkel said at a press conference at her party headquarters in Berlin.
 She said she would talk soon to the leader of her CSU sister party -- which had briefly considered splitting on Monday morning -- and to representatives of the FDP and the Greens.

-Merkel insisted her party would govern with the CSU, "there is no question about it," after speculation emerged about a split.
+Merkel insisted her party would govern with the CSU -- "there is no question about it" -- after speculation emerged about a split.

-Her position was helped by the infighting in the AfD, which was thrown into disarray by the walkout of its chairwoman Frauke Petry, during a press conference called to celebrate its success.
+Her position was helped by the infighting in the AfD, which was thrown into disarray by the walkout of chairwoman Frauke Petry during a press conference called to celebrate its success.

 But with her own power base severely weakened, she is going to find herself torn from all sides in the weeks to come.